Foxlider/FoxliBot/README.md

 # FoxliBot
-Sharpy created to replace FoxliBot
+DiVA created to replace FoxliBot
 Written in C#

 # Installation :